Myths surrounding sex and disability: separating fact from fiction

 It’s easy to see where this one comes from because if you imagine a disabled person in your head, you think of someone that’s in need of caring, that’s broken, but in some ways weak or helpless.

 Disabled people come across as asexual just because of how society paints disability.
 This especially applies to people with quite profound impairments or people with learning disabilities, who you kind of think of as being like big children.

 The truth is that disabled people are just like everybody else.
 We have all the same wants and needs, dreams and desires, lusts, and fantasies.
 Hope this explanation puts this first myth about sex and disability to rest!

 Disabled sex myth 2 – “Disabled people can’t have sex.”

 “Disabled people can’t have sex.”
-It’s funny this one because this one is a really big myth.
-The truth is the majority of disabled people have sex just like everybody else; they work just like everyone else.
-There are a few people that might have issues like pain, and that gets in the way of feeling sexy.
+This one is one of the biggest myths surrounding sex and disability.
+The truth is most disabled people have sex just like everybody else; they work just like everyone else.
+A few people might have issues like pain, which gets in the way of feeling sexy.

-There are some people who have impairments that mean they can’t move very easily, and sometimes getting into some of the positions that mean sex is possible is quite difficult.
-But all of those people still function totally normally, and they have sex just the same as the rest of the world.
+Some people have impairments that mean they can’t move very easily, and sometimes getting into some of the positions that mean sex is possible is quite difficult.
+But all those people still function normally, and they have sex just the same as the rest of the world.

-Disabled sex myth 3 – “Disabled people can’t have sex.”
+Disabled sex myth 3 – “Disabled people only have kinky sex.””

-Another big issue is that people think you must be kinky to want to have sex with someone who is disabled – and this is really troubling, I think because it really insults all the people that go out with disabled people who are not doing it because they’re disabled; they’re doing it because they like them and they fancy them, just like everybody else.
-There are a very small number of people who are into disabled people, but actually, us disabled people think that’s a bit weird, and we’re not really into it.
+Another big issue is that people think you must be kinky to want to have sex with someone who is disabled – and this is really troubling because it really insults all the people that go out with disabled people who are not doing it because they’re disabled; they’re doing it because they like them and they fancy them, just like everybody else.
+A very small number of people are into disabled people, but actually, we disabled people think that’s a bit weird, and we’re not really into it.